Be Prepared

 Create a Personal Support Network

-A personal support network can help you prepare for an emergency or disaster by helping you identify the resources you need and get them quickly.
-Network members can also assist you after a disaster happens.
+A personal support network can help you prepare for an emergency or disaster by helping you identify resources and be able to gain access to them quickly.

-• Organize a network that includes your home, school, workplace, volunteer site, and any other places where you spend a lot of time.
+- Organize a network that includes your home, school, workplace, volunteer site, care facility, and any other places where you spend a lot of time.

-• Members of your network can be roommates, relatives, neighbors, friends, and co-workers — they should be people who you trust and who can check to see if you need assistance.
+- Members of your network can be roommates, relatives, neighbors, friends, caregivers, and co-workers, both local and out of town.
+They should be people who you trust and who can help if you need additional assistance.

-• You should include a minimum of three people in your network for each location where you spend a lot time, because people work different shifts, take vacations, and may not always be available.
+- You should include a minimum of three people in your network for each location where you spend a lot of time, you never know who will be available.

 Complete a Personal Assessment

-Decide what you will be able to do for yourself and what assistance you may need before, during and after a disaster.
-This will be based on your environment after the disaster, your capabilities, and your limitations.
-Make an electronic list or paper copy of your current capabilities and limitations.
+Decide what you will be able to do for yourself and what assistance you may need before, during, and after an emergency.
+This will be based on your environment after an emergency, your capabilities, and your limitations.
+Make an electronic list or paper copy of your current capabilities and limitations and be ready to share that list with your personal support network.

 Consider the following in your assessment: